bshepherdson/mocha86k/NOTES.md

 # Mocha 86k - A 16/32-bit DCPU competitor

+**Alpha quality!** - This is a draft specification, and the details of the instructions, addressing modes, and especially their encoding is subject to change.
+There's a summary of ideas for changes to improve the spec at the bottom.
+Feel free to send a PR if you have changes to suggest!

 This is a prototype design for a 32-bit capable DCPU-16 competitor.
 The design is largely inspired by the architecture of the real-world Motorola 68k family.